 The show makes use of varying degrees of improvisation.
 The most frequent example are the "addressing the camera" scenes with many jump cuts between jokes; these are usually the result of letting the actors run off-script (especially with Amy Poehler).

-The show's co-creator also said at a panel discussion that his favorite joke in the entire series — Andy's line "Leslie, I typed your symptoms into the thing up here and it says that you might have...
-Network Connectivity Problems" - was made up on-the-spot by Chris Pratt.
+Series co-creator Mike Schur also said at a panel discussion that his favorite joke in the entire series — Andy's line "Leslie, I typed your symptoms into the thing up here and it says that you might have...
+Network Connectivity Problems." — was made up on the spot by Chris Pratt.

 Vindicated by Reruns: Parks and Rec was never quite able to shake off the bad first impression its clumsy first season left on most critics and initial audiences that wrote it off as a pale imitation of The Office, and even after growing the beard in Season 2 and continuing to improve from there, it was still largely a Quietly Performing Sister Show in comparison to The Office and struggled in the Nielson ratings for its whole run on NBC, though it did manage to avoid cancellation and lasted seven seasons (125 episodes in total) thanks to its small but very loyal fanbase.
 Eventually, reruns on FXX and other networks (as well as help from streaming services) led to good word-of-mouth and a bump in fans that missed the show's initial run.
 Moreover, thanks to having lasted longer than its ratings would've normally allowed, Parks has also managed to avoid the "critically beloved but short-lived" label that usually plagues shows that go through this.